bs7280/markdown-embeddings-search/README.md

 # Experimenting with llama index with local models
 The results of messing with llama-index for a RAG tool on my markdown notes.
+This is as bare bones as it gets, currently missing easy features like a CLI for updating and querying against notes.

 ## Setup
 `pip install requirements.txt` or `pip install llama-index`